 How to Upload Videos in Microsoft Stream?

 The process of uploading videos to this platform may be time-consuming if you are uploading more than just one video, but it is by no means difficult.
-However, the steps you'll need to take in order to upload a video depend on where on the portal you want to upload your video.
+However, the steps you'll need to take to upload a video depending on where on the portal you want to upload your video.
 Here's how you can upload videos to Microsoft Stream in just a few steps.

 Step 1 - Selecting the videos

 Head over to the Create menu, and click on the Upload a Video option.
 This action will enable you to browse the folders on the hard-drive and pick the files you want to upload.
 Alternatively, you can just drag and drop the video at the specified location on the Stream platform.